avk4714/EREV-EM-Algorithm/README.md

 4. If the model opens without errors or major warnings, the setup is complete.

 ## How to: Run/Modify the Model
+The model has a few manual settings that change how the model performs.
+These can be changed prior to running the simulation for vaying the operation.

+1.

 ## How to: Get Average Speed Trace from Google Directions API